orro3790/snapgrade/documentation/project-documentation.md

 The text editor handles whitespace in a specific way, optimized for its node-based structure and correction-focused workflow:

-- **Parsing:** During the initial text parsing (in `editorStore.ts`, `parseContent` function), whitespace characters (spaces, tabs, newlines) are _ignored_.
+- **Parsing:** During the initial text parsing (in `editorStore.svelte.ts`, `parseContent` function), whitespace characters (spaces, tabs, newlines) are _ignored_.
 The input text is split into tokens based on words and punctuation only.
 Whitespace is _not_ used to create nodes automatically.
 - **Spacer Nodes:** Tabs and newlines are represented by explicit "spacer" nodes.
 These nodes are _not_ created during the initial parsing of the input text.
 Instead, they are created _explicitly_ by user actions:
   - Users can insert a "tab" spacer node using a designated hotkey (e.g., the Tab key) or a UI button.
   - Users can insert a "newline" spacer node using a designated hotkey (e.g., Ctrl+Enter, or a dedicated "new line" button) or a UI button.